edgarpf/aws-csaa-tips/README.md

 - IAM users are created with no permissions by default.

+- There are 3 IAM identities: Users, Groups, and Roles.

 - If a company is using Microsoft Active Directory which implements Security Assertion Markup Language (SAML),  you can set up a SAML-Based Federation for API Access to your AWS cloud.
 In this way, you can easily connect to AWS using the login credentials of your on-premise network.

 - The best practice in handling API Credentials is to create a new role in the Identity Access Management (IAM) service and then assign it to a specific EC2 instance.